ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceGeneral.md

 ### Placing them
+*Kangaroo* tries to estimate the position/orientation/scale according to the actual blendShapes.
+This doesn't always look good by default, so you have the option to adjust it manually.
 Most of the time it's best to build until before *parallelAttachTransforms()*, and then adjust their locations and scale.
 This way you can test right away if they work well with the blendShape they are driving.
 ![Alt text](../images/face_placeSliderBlueprints.gif)

-Just whenever they are driving spline rigs such as the lips spline rig, the live connection from the sliderBlueprints already gets broken in the function where they are created.
+Unfortunately whenever they are driving spline rigs such as the lips spline rig, the live connection from the sliderBlueprints already gets broken in the function where they are created.
 In those cases you just have to guess when giving them good scale values, and rebuild.